francoisromain/postcss-grid-system/README.md

   display: flex;     /* float or flex */
 }
 ```

+If no configuration, see the default values above.

 A **breakpoint** is created for each value from _min_ to _max_.
 When the screen is narrower than _min_ * _width_, elements are fluids.